Nigeria legal and accounting and tax considerations in 2023

 - Nigeria business setup boasts only 11 double taxation treaties, none of which materially reduce local withholding tax.
 The Nigeria-UK double tax agreement reduces the withholding rate to 5% on income repatriated to the UK;

-- Nigeria is in the process of increasing its network of double taxation treaties, including new agreements with Mauritius and Sweden awaiting approval;
+- Nigeria is in the process of increasing its network of double taxation treaties, including new agreements with Sweden awaiting approval;

 - Under Nigerian tax law, companies are liable to pay withholding tax on the following types of payment made to a non-resident: interest, royalties, contract and other service fees, lease rentals (for movable property), and technical fees.
 The rate of withholding is 10% of the gross payment;